 Description: When the pressure of system reach a certain value, the low pressure protector will switch off.
 After the pressure resume to normal ,the protection code will disappear.

 - Wiring mistake

 - Pressure protector faulty

 - Fan motor faulty

-- System problems

-- Faulty PCB
+- PCB faulty

-- Connection problems
+- System problems.